Wadi al-Na'am: Ramat Hovav toxic waste facility

-Today
+Options for action

 Wadi al-Na'am is the only unrecognized village that has agreed to move from its current location.
 However, Wadi el'Na'am residents refuse to move into a government township, saying that the government has failed to show evidence of incorporating the lessons of the urban ghettos built in the 1970s; newly planned townships, like those built in the 1970s, do not feature any business districts, and no permits for Arab-owned industrial zones have been dispensed.
 Thus due to the lack of economic prospects in urban townships, few of the Bedouin in unrecognized villages (who are still able to maintain a degree of self-sufficiency in the unrecognized villages through illegal grazing and agriculture) see the urban ghetto as a desirable form of settlement.
 Despite the health hazards of residing in the area, Wadi Na'am village Shaykhs Labad and Ibrahim Abu Afash say they will not agree to move their tribe unless they are offered compensation in the form of suitable land rights.
 For residents this means an agricultural settlement not dissimilar to that in which Israeli citizens in Moshavim live.
 However no Arab village in the Negev has received permission from the government for agricultural activities as yet.